 (b) the cargo or mail shows anomalies that give rise to suspicion; or

 (c) the nature of the cargo or mail is such that baseline security measures alone are unlikely to detect prohibited items that could endanger the aircraft regardless of whether the cargo or mail comes from a known or unknown entity, a State’s specific intelligence about a consignment may render it as high risk.

+“Human factors principles” means principles which apply to design, certification, training, operations and maintenance and which seek safe interface between the human and other system components by proper consideration to human performance.

 “human performance” means human capabilities and limitations which have an impact on the safety, security and efficiency of aeronautical operations;